 In 2019 we completed a new Music Pavilion for a state primary school in Buckinghamshire, which was shortlisted for the Wood Awards and AJ Small Projects Awards.
-We are currently working on the conversion of a series of derelict farm buildings in West Dorset into accessible holiday accommodation, alongside an educational farm and community space; the project is on site and due to complete in September 2021.
+We are currently working on the conversion of a series of derelict farm buildings in West Dorset into accessible holiday accommodation, alongside an educational farm and community space; the project is on site and due to complete in April 2022.
 Previous clients include the Design Museum, the Dorset Wildlife Trust, and the UK Green Building Council.
-In 2020 we were included in the Architects’ Journal prestigious 40 under 40 list, “the unique who’s who of the nation’s next generation of boundary-pushing designers and innovators.”
+In 2020 we were included in the Architects’ Journal prestigious 40 under 40 list, and in 2021 were featured in the Architecture Foundation book New Architects 4.
 Please scroll down for the latest news.

 Clementine Blakemore | Director

 MA(Oxon), MA(RCA), ARB, RIBA